tipizzo/bike-share-navigate-speedy-success/README.md

 ### Installation of packages

-First of all, I am going install the "tidyverse" and "ggplot2 packages.
+First of all, I am going to install the "tidyverse" package.
+No I am not going to install "ggplot2" - because it's part of the tidyverse package.

 Tidyverse is a collection of packages in R designed specifically for data science tasks.
 It offers a cohesive framework that streamlines data manipulation, analysis, and visualization.